Code-Institute-Submissions/hidden-gems/README.md

 I choose to use an off-white color for the jumbotron text, and the navbar text as it compliments the green background.
 The white text also catches the user's attention and feels inviting.

-I choose to use a green-background on the navigation bar, and for all buttons.
+I choose to use a green-background on the navigation bar.
 I wanted to add some color to the website, while also keeping it to a minimum.
-A dark green navigation bar and buttons complement the green images and the overall theme of the website.
+A dark green navigation bar complements the green images and the overall theme of the website.

+For the buttons, I chose to use the color: #b39c4d.
+This is a dark yellow/gold color, which compliements the green and blue tones from the images, as well as the naivgation bar.

 In regards to the map buttons, I decided to use a different background color when the button is clicked or hovered.
 I used the same shade of grey that is used in the Google Maps button.
 This helps to add consistency in this section of the website.